UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-08-team40-projectshortname.md

 }
 $$

-$\tau$ is the temperature parameter controlling distribution sharpness. sim() is cosine similarity.
+$\tau$ is the temperature parameter controlling distribution sharpness.
+Appropriate temperature parameter can help model learn from hard negative samples. sim() is cosine similarity.
-(i, j) is a positive pair, and all augumented images in the batch act as negatives.
+(i, j) is a positive pair, and all other images in the batch act as negatives.

 ### 2. Workflow
 1. Sample a batch of N images.